DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-12-08-adding-a-way-for-users-to-create-api-clients.md

 - revoke access when it is no longer needed
 - ensure access is reviewed regularly through expiry dates

+### Security model

+API clients use bearer token authentication.
+The token is:

+- generated once when the API client is created
+- displayed once on the confirmation page
+- stored as an HMAC SHA-256 hash to prevent plaintext secrets being stored in the database

+Third parties must include the token in the authorization header of each API request.
+The API validates the token and rejects requests if the token is:

+- missing or invalid
+- expired
+- revoked
+- deleted

+All changes to API clients are logged in a revision history for audit purposes.

+We plan to migrate to using DfE Sign-in API (FauAPI) for authentication in the future.

 ## How it works

 ### Viewing a list of API clients